igor-drozdov/alembic/_posts/2018-10-26-mafia-werewolf-game-elixir-phoenix-elm.md

 <h4> Synopsis </h4>
 Even though this is <b>a web application</b>, the <b>game is actually offline</b>.
 The main idea is to <b>replace the narrator</b> which asks a city to sleep/wake up, remembers the choices of the mafia, laughs at the ignorance of the players.

 A screen visible to everybody (for example a TV screen) plays the role of a narrator and displays which state of the game it is (Leader window).
-Each player connects to the game via a mobile device and therefore has a separate screen (Follower window) for viewing the personal data (which role in the game they were assigned, UI for nominating a particular user).
+Players, being in the same room, connect to the game via a mobile device and therefore has a separate screen (Follower window) for viewing the personal data (which role in the game they were assigned, UI for nominating a particular user).
+Depending on the current state, `Leader window` either displays call-to-action on the screen and/or plays a voice message.

-The following video demonstrates the current game flow:
+The following video demonstrates the current game flow (but actually without audio):

 {% include video.html id="mtTelzvYjUg" %}